anna-s-ocean/NSS-Front-End-Capstone-Tender-Tofu/README.md

   ```sh
     npm start
   ```
-  Open another tab in your terminal window and cd into the API directiory, type
+  Open another tab in your terminal window and cd into the API directiory located in the src directory, type
   ```sh
   json-server -p 8088 -w database.json
   ```